RootReturn0/Dictionary_Translate/Cameo/README.md

 ## Build Setup

-Hint: You can use `cnpm` in China to solve network problems.
+Hint: You can use `cnpm` in China Mainland to solve network problems.

 ``` bash
 # install dependencies